User Guide

 Creating and improving custom attributes

 You can create attributes by defining the name, type (text, number, date), and description.
-Start simple, test on a small set of documents, and refine the definition as needed.
+Start simple, test on a small set of files, and refine the definition as needed.

 Helpful practices include: